LalaIAm/tarot-cline/memory-bank/progress.md

 ## Current Status

-We have begun implementing Milestone 3.
-Phase 1 (Database Setup) has been successfully completed.
-The application now has database tables for journal entries, tags, and tag mappings with appropriate Row-Level Security policies in place.
-The data service layer has been expanded with comprehensive functions for journal and tag management.
-Redux state management for the journaling feature has been implemented with appropriate actions, reducers, and selectors.
+We have made substantial progress on Milestone 3.
+Phases 1 (Database Setup), 2 (Service Layer), and 3 (Journal Entry Core) have been successfully completed.

+The application now has:
+- Database tables for journal entries, tags, and tag mappings with appropriate Row-Level Security policies
-The foundation for the journaling feature is now in place, allowing us to proceed with developing the user interface components in the next phases.
-We are now working on Phase 2 (Service Layer), which involves connecting the Redux actions to the database operations.
+- A comprehensive service layer with journal and tag management functions
+- Redux state management with actions, reducers, and selectors for the journaling feature
+- A rich text editor implementation using TipTap for journal content
+- A visual mood selector with emoji support and color coding
+- Enhanced journal entry display components that properly render rich text
+- Updated list views that properly handle HTML content in previews

+We have created a solid foundation for the journaling feature, which now has a fully functional entry creation form with rich text and mood selection capabilities.
+We are now preparing to work on Phase 4 (Journal Management) to implement more sophisticated filtering and search functionality.

 Milestone 2 was previously completed with a fully functional tarot reading feature, including tarot card database, deck management, spread selection, shuffle animation, and an AI interpretation system.